Launch Offer - Use code LAUNCH10 for 10% off paid licenses through September 30, 2026

 Quick answers

-It means the software runs on infrastructure controlled by the customer rather than only inside a vendor-hosted cloud platform.
+It means the software runs in infrastructure controlled by the customer rather than only in a vendor-hosted cloud service.

 Can self-hosted software still be browser-based?

 Yes.
-Users can access the application through a browser while the server runs on customer-controlled hardware or hosting.
+Users can access TissueCulture Pro through a browser while the server runs in the customer's environment.